WebHare/platform/whtree/modules/publisher/doc/topics/sitedev/whfshistory.md

 - fs_object: original object
 - currentname: fs_object.name when event was made
 - currentparent: fs_object.parent when event was made
-- version: The version created by this event
+- version: The version number created by this event

 fs_history.fs_object is a non-null cascading reference, so if the original file goes, its history has to go too.
 For this reason deleted files have to live in a recycle bin folder and should not be actually deleted until their history needs to